sylque/docuss/README.md

 Docuss is a comment/discussion/collaboration system for your website or web app.

 ## Features
-- Add comments **or full discussion topics** to your web pages.
+- Add comments **or full discussion topics** to your web pages
-- Create **menus or buttons with attached comments/discussions**.
+- Create **menus or buttons with attached comments/discussions**
-- Host it yourself or have it hosted for you.
+- Host it yourself or have it hosted for you

 ## Demos

-- **[Mustacchio](http://www.docuss.org)**, a fake website demonstrating most Docuss features.
+- **[Mustacchio](http://www.docuss.org)**, a fake website demonstrating most Docuss features

 <p align="center"><img src="mustacchio.png"></p>

-- [OpenStack](http://www.docuss.org/docuss/openst), a single page from a live\* website, with discussions added to each heading.
+- [OpenStack](http://www.docuss.org/docuss/openst), a single page from a live\* website, with discussions added to each heading
-- [Discuss The Web](http://www.docuss.org/docuss/d_home), a sample Meteor+React web app.
+- [Discuss The Web](http://www.docuss.org/docuss/d_home), a sample Meteor+React web app

 ## How It Works